 Who it's for: This grant is for organizations or entities that are involved in organic agriculture and have already adopted organic standards.
-This could include research institutions, universities, or other organizations that can carry out projects to support organic farmers and processors.
+These could include research institutions, universities, or other organizations that can conduct projects with a focus on research, education, or extension in organic farming.

 More details